Bechlte Platz 1 - main entrance

 Under consideration of Recommendation C.1, first half of Sentence 1 DCGK, the Supervisory Board has set out objectives regarding its composition in writing, with diversity and independence two of the most important criteria for a suitable configuration, which is, in turn, essential for good cooperation within the Supervisory Board.
 Therefore, on 15 December 2020, the Supervisory Board resolved to take the criterion of diversity into consideration with regard to future appointments (C.1 Sentence 2 DCGK).
 In addition, the shareholder representatives on the Supervisory Board determined the number of independent shareholder representatives they consider to be appropriate (C.6 Sentence 1 DCGK).

-The composition objectives foresee at least two members to meet the criterion of an international background in particular, while at least four shareholder representatives are to meet the criterion of independence.
+The composition objectives foresee at least two appointees to meet the criterion of an international background in particular, while at least four shareholder representatives are to meet the criterion of independence.
 At the present time, all shareholder representatives fulfil this criterion.
-Although Supervisory Board members Klaus Winkler and Kurt Dobitsch have each served for more than 12 years, the shareholder representatives believe that a long office term per se cannot establish a major conflict of interest that is not merely of a temporary nature.
-Other circumstances would be required to substantiate such a conflict of interest, however, these do not exist in the respective cases of Klaus Winkler and Kurt Dobitsch.
-Incidentally, a long office term is consistent with Bechtle’s deeply rooted values of dependability and continuity (C.8 DCGK).
+Although Supervisory Board members Klaus Winkler, Kurt Dobitsch and Prof. Dr Thomas Hess have each served for more than 12 years, the shareholder representatives believe that a long office term per se cannot establish a major conflict of interest that is not merely of a temporary nature.
+Other circumstances would be required to substantiate such a conflict of interest; however, these do not exist in the respective cases of Klaus Winkler, Kurt Dobitsch and Prof. Dr Thomas Hess.
+Incidentally, a long office term is consistent with Bechtle’s deeply rooted values of dependability and continuity.
+In addition, Klaus Winkler was not on the Bechtle AG Supervisory Board between October 2013 and May 2018.
+This should be considered a cooling-off period, during which Klaus Winkler could sufficiently distance himself from the company and its developments (C.8 DCGK).
 The Supervisory Board’s rules of procedure, as well as its composition objectives, provide for an age limit of 70 for appointments to the board (C.2 DCGK).
-Bechtle AG discloses the terms of membership in the Supervisory Board on page 254f in the Annual Report 2021, Appendix D to the Notes.
+Bechtle AG discloses the terms of membership on the Supervisory Board here, Appendix D to the Notes.

 Pursuant to Recommendation C.1, second half of Sentence 1 DCGK, the Supervisory Board has developed and adopted a skills and expertise profile that applies to the entire board.
 In summary, each member of the Supervisory Board must, among other things, have the skills and expertise needed to duly perform his or her duties according to the law and the Articles of Association.
 Furthermore, the members of the Supervisory Board must, in their entirety, be familiar with the industry in which the company operates.
 Also, each member of the Supervisory Board must have sufficient time at his or her disposal to exercise the mandate.

 With respect to skills and expertise, each member should have a general understanding of Bechtle’s business activities, in particular the market environment, the individual business areas, customer needs, the regions in which the company is active and the company’s strategic orientation.
-In addition, at least one member must have expertise in the field of accounting and at least one other member must have expertise in the field of auditing, business administration, corporate governance as well as compliance and personnel management.
-The Supervisory Board further must have expertise on sustainability issues relevant to the company, in particular regarding environmental and social sustainability.
-Recommendation C.1 Sentence 3 DCGK has therefore been complied with since 28 October 2022.
+In addition, at least one member must have expertise in the field of accounting and at least one other member must have expertise in the fields of auditing, business administration, corporate governance as well as compliance and HR.
+The Supervisory Board further must have expertise on sustainability issues relevant to the company, in particular regarding environmental and social responsibility.
+Recommendation C.1 Sentence 3 DCGK has therefore been complied with.
 All members should further be competent to assess and evaluate the integrity, efficiency and suitability of relevant business decisions, as well as the annual financial statements.

 Based on the objectives for its composition, the Supervisory Board of Bechtle AG has created the following matrix of qualifications: